So, what is development?

 It is also a concept that emanated from the so-called ‘developed’ world to describe and represent the condition of the countries, peoples and states that are its targets and assumed ‘beneficiaries’.

 Sometimes these issues are downplayed when we talk about development, which is why it’s also important to think about:

-- Inequity, poverty and exploitation, are often seen as problems internal to a nation, a culture or a religion.
+- inequity, poverty and exploitation, which are often seen as problems internal to a nation, a culture or a religion

-- Is the role of development to empower and liberate women?
-Or is it something else?
+- whether the role of development is to empower and liberate women or something else.

 © Deakin University